HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 Under certain circumstances AssetTracker will fail to move an asset into the intended rack U. This could be due to:

-- The asset tag is placed in the wrong slot on the AssetTracker module or the wrong module.
+- The Asset Tag is placed in the wrong slot on the AssetTracker module or the wrong module.
 - The model information for the incoming asset, the existing asset, or both is incorrect.
 - An untagged asset already exists in the target position.